 - 100% Full Light when the light is activated, container is full and ready to be emptied before its next use.
 To deactivate the light, depress emergency stop button.
-See page O11, Item 14 for light adjustment. - 80% Full Light when light is activated, container is nearing full level, and hauler contact for pick-up should be made.
-See page O11, item 13, for light adjustment. - Safety Control this is a safety option requiring compactor operator to remain at push-button station while compactor is in use (commonly referred to as "Deadman" control).
+See page O12, Item 11 for light adjustment. - 2.
+80% Full Light when light is activated, container is nearing full level, and hauler contact for pick-up should be made.
+See pg.
+O11, item 10, for light adjustment. - 3.
+Safety Control this is a safety option requiring compactor operator to remain at push-button station while compactor is in use (commonly referred to as "Deadman" control).
 Actuation requires depressing "SAFETY" and "START".
 After unit has started, "START" button is released.
-If the "SAFETY" button is released, unit will stop instantly. - Multicycle this is used when more than one cycle is desired.
-Set Digi-Set timer to 10-15 seconds less than the recorded time for number of cycles desired.
+If the "SAFETY" button is released, unit will stop instantly. - 4.
+Multicycle this is used when more than one cycle is desired.
+Number of strokes can be set by setting the Digi-Set timer to 10-15 seconds less than the recorded time for number of cycles desired.
 Cycles are determined by unit continuing to cycle until set time has elapsed, then completing that cycle.
 Each cycle is approximately 32 seconds. - EXAMPLE: 3 Cycles desired: 3 x 32 = 96.
 96 15 = 81 Seconds.
 Set Digi-Set switches 64, 16 and 1 to "ON" position.
 Total time is 81 seconds, which is 17 seconds more than 2 cycles, and 15 seconds less than 3 cycles.
-So, 3 cycles will be completed.

-Ram Stop Forward - exchange extend and retract hoses at power unit.
+So, 3 cycles will be completed. - 5.
+Ram Stop Forward exchange extend and retract hoses at power unit.
 Reset timer T1 for retract time and timer T2 for extend time.